 Here we will take a dive into the platform, showing you the most valuable features of this tool and how you can identify the health issues on your website.

 Identify Top Search Queries

 The “Search Analytics” section outlines the queries real users make and how it relates to your site.
 You will see information about which queries you are getting impressions on, which queries are getting the most clicks and what your click-through rate or CTR is.

 You are also able to segment the data by to identify the top performing:

 - Search Types

-By default the “Search Analytics” report will show you combined statistics relating to all searches.
+By default, the “Search Results” report will show you combined statistics relating to all searches.
 By filtering down into specific segments this report can provide deeper insights into your SEO progress.

-Analyse Crawl Errors: The “Crawl Errors” section is where you can find a list of URLs that Google could not successfully crawl or returned an HTTP error code.
-These errors can happen site-wide or just apply to specific URL(s).
+The “Pages” section is where you can find a list of URLs that Google could not successfully crawl or returned an HTTP error code.
+These errors can happen site-wide or apply to specific URL(s).
 The cause of these crawl errors can range from DNS errors (your Domain Name System) to server errors or even a robots.txt file issue.
 Crosschecking that your robots.txt file is accurate and up to date for your specific needs can help to minimise these issues.
 This will be something you need to monitor with consistency so you can address errors as they appear.